Breaking: Senate Confirms General Christopher Musa as Nigeria's Defence Minister

 Source: Twitter

-Recall that President Bola Tinubu has nominated former Chief of Defence Staff, General Christopher Musa, as the new Minister of Defence.
+Recall that President Bola Tinubu nominated former Chief of Defence Staff, General Christopher Musa, as the new Minister of Defence.

-The nomination is contained in a letter transmitted to Senate President Godswill Akpabio on Tuesday, in which Musa is named as the replacement for Mohammed Badaru, who stepped down from the position on Monday on health grounds.
+The nomination is contained in a letter transmitted to Senate President Godswill Akpabio on Tuesday, in which Musa is named as the replacement for Mohammed Badaru, who stepped down from the position on Monday, December 1, on health grounds.

-In the letter, the President expresses confidence in Musa’s ability to lead the defence ministry and further strengthen Nigeria’s security architecture.
+In the letter, the president expresses confidence in Musa’s ability to lead the defence ministry and further strengthen Nigeria’s security architecture.

 Read also